Capital is Dead or is This Something Worse? w/ Mckenzie Wark

 In this episode of the solecast I sit down with Carla & Zach Bergman to talk about rethinking the relationship between youth and adults.
 Carla is a filmmaker, activist and author of Joyful Militancy and her son Zach is an artist and electronic producer who puts out music under the moniker Sourgout.
 This interview talks bout un-schooling, the damage that the western education system does and how adults can do better to foster autonomy.

-Subscribe to RSS - solecast
+Subscribe to solecast